 What Do People Do In Tzaneen?

 The main occupations of most residents consist of either working the land, being engaged in nature conservation and eco-tourism in game reserves, working lumber and sawmills, or anything else related to the tourism side of Tzaneen like the Tzaneen Dam and Tzaneen tea estate.
+It should be noted, though, that you won’t have to look for used cars in Gauteng if you’re in the market for a new vehicle: the local economy of this small town is equal to the demands placed on it by its citizens.

 In some parts of Tzaneen, you’ll enjoy a wonderful scent of eucalyptus and pine.
 There are several plantations in the area and it lends a unique natural breeze to the town: a simply wonderful sensual experience.